Minimal Mahler Measure in Cubic Number Fields: Introduction

-In Section~\ref{section:algorithm} we describe an algorithm that given a discriminant bound, $N$ computes $M(\Ox_K)$ for all number fields $K$ with absolute value of their discriminant less than $N$, and show the resulting data.
-Our results leave open the question if the upper bound is achieved. \begin{question}Is there a family of cubic fields $K_n$ and a constant $c>0$ so that $M(\Ox_{K_n})>c|D_{K_n}|^{\tfrac12}$? \end{question}
+Theorem~\ref{thm:lowerbound} shows that the exponent $\tfrac14$ on the discriminant is sharp in the lower bound, whereas Theorem~\ref{thm:exponent1/3} shows that there are infinitely many fields where $M(\Ox_K)$ is related to $|D_K|$ by an intermediate exponent, $\tfrac13$.
+Figure~\ref{figure:data} shows the results of our algorithm.
+We used a supercomputer to compute $M(\Ox_K)$ for all cubic number fields $K$ with absolute value of their discriminant less than $10,000$.
+Our results leave open the question if the upper bound is achieved. \begin{question} Is there a constant $c>0$ such that for infinitely many cubic fields $K$, $M(\Ox_{K})>c|D_{K}|^{\tfrac12}$? \end{question}